flaturtha/NOS/_posts/2016-08-16-the-detective.md

 >&quot;There is no more reason to look for superiority of intelligence or mental alertness among detectives of the ordinary class than there is to expect it from clerks, stationary engineers, plumbers, or firemen.
 While comparisons are invidious, I should be inclined to say that the ordinary chauffeur was probably a brighter man than the average detective.
 This is not to be taken in derogation of the latter, but as a compliment to the former.
 There is more reason why he should be.

 >&quot;The telephone is the modern detective&#39;s chief ally, and he relies upon rapidity more than upon deduction.
 Under present conditions it is easier to overtake a crook than to reason out what he will probably do.
-In fact, the old-fashioned &#39;deductive detective1 is largely a man of the past.
+In fact, the old-fashioned &#39;deductive detective&#39; is largely a man of the past.
 The most useless operator in the world is the one who is &#39;wedded to his own theory&#39; of the case—the man who asks no questions and relies only on himself.
 Interject a new element into a case and such a man is all at sea.
 In the meantime the criminal has made his &#39;get away.&#39;

 >&quot;In the story-books your detective scans with eagle eye the surface of the floor for microscopic evidences of crime.
 His mind leaps from a cigar ash to a piece of banana peel and thence to what the family had for dinner.
 His brain is working all the time.
 His gray matter dwarfs almost to insignificance that of Daniel Webster or the Hon.
 Benjamin F. Butler.

-It is, of course, all quite wonderful and most excellent reading, and the old-style sleuth really thought he could do it!
+>It is, of course, all quite wonderful and most excellent reading, and the old-style sleuth really thought he could do it!
 Nowadays, while the fake detective is snooping around the back piazza with a telescope, the real one is getting the &#39;dope&#39; from the village blacksmith or barber (if there is any except on Saturday nights) or the girl that slings the pie at the station.

-These folk have something to go on.
+>These folk have something to go on.
 They may not be highly intelligent, but they know the country, and, what is more important, they know the people.
 All the brains in the world cannot make up for the lack of an elementary knowledge of the place and the characters themselves.
 It stands to reason that no strange detective could form as good an opinion as to which of the members of your household would be most likely to steal a piece of jewelry as you could yourself.
 Yet the old-fashioned Sherlock knew and knows it all.

 >&quot;There is no mystery about such work, except what the detective himself sees fit to enshroud it with.
 Most of us do detective work all the time without being conscious of it.
 Simply because the matter concerns the theft of a pearl, or the betraying of a business or professional secret, or the disappearance of a friend, the opinion of a stranger becomes no more valuable.
 And the chances are equal that the stranger will make a bungle of it.